xuankimtran/docs-1/pages/katalon-studio/docs/bamboo-addon.md

     * **Command Arguments**: you can enter the arguments directly in the text area or copy and paste the generated command from Katalon Studio.

       > Please remove any irrelevant argument such as `-runmode`.
+See [Command Arguments in Common Configuration](https://docs.katalon.com/katalon-studio/docs/common-configuration.html#command-arguments) for more details.

       ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/bamboo-integration/command.png)